 Car accidents can be of different types, each varying in its severity and effects.
 Even minor car accidents can cause significant medical problems.
 Some of the most serious injuries that can result from car accidents include internal injuries such as a ruptured stomach.
 It is a medical emergency requiring urgent medical attention.
-In this post, our St. Louis auto accident lawyer will discuss how a ruptured stomach can result from a car accident.

 How can ruptured stomach result from a car accident?